This is the multi-page printable view of this section. Click here to print.

 Inactive PRs Dashboard

 After some interval, a PR that hasn’t had updates moves to the Inactive PRs Dashboard.
-This dashboard is a list of PRs that have become inactive.
+This dashboard is a list of PRs that have become inactive, sorted by the repository where they originated.

 Screenshot showing the Inactive PRs Dashboard with a list of full-width PR Summary rows